 Chemistry classes were taught at Tufts starting in 1865, but it was not until 1892 that the Department of Chemistry was officially established under its first chair, Prof. Arthur Michael.
 Under his guidance, Tufts quickly achieved international prominence in research.
 The first doctorate in chemistry at Tufts was awarded in 1904 to Arthur Beckett Lamb who went on to serve as editor of the Journal of the American Chemical Society from 1918-1949.
 Since those early years, the Department of Chemistry has garnered world-wide recognition as a leader in teaching and research.
 Today, we continue to offer students the facilities and research opportunities of a top-tier research institution, while retaining the student-centered training focus of a smaller institution.
 Research in the department encompasses the traditional disciplines of organic, inorganic, physical, and analytical chemistry, but most research projects reflect the interdisciplinary nature of modern chemical research.

-We offer Chemistry, ACS-Certified Chemistry, and Biochemistry majors for Tufts undergraduates, as well as a five-year combined BS/MS program.
+We offer Chemistry, ACS-Certified Chemistry, and Biochemistry majors for Tufts undergraduates, as well as a Fifth-Year Master’s Degree Program: BS/MS in Chemistry.
 At the graduate level, we offer MS and PhD programs in Chemistry, Chemistry-Biotechnology, and Chemical Physics.